-Institute and Faculty of Actuaries (U.K.), Institute of Actuaries of Australia, and Institute of

-Actuaries of India Examinations
+Institute and Faculty of Actuaries (U.K.), Actuaries Institute (Australia), and Institute of Actuaries of India Examinations

-The CAS recognizes some of the examinations sponsored by the Institute and Faculty of Actuaries (United Kingdom), Institute of Actuaries of Australia, and the Institute of Actuaries of India.
+The CAS recognizes some of the examinations sponsored by the Institute and Faculty of Actuaries (United Kingdom), Actuaries Institute (Australia), and the Institute of Actuaries of India.
 Credit will be granted for examinations passed or waived in accordance with examination equivalencies between the CAS syllabus and the syllabi of each of the three aforementioned actuarial organizations.
 The CAS will not grant credit for examinations waived on account of academic records achieved in North American universities, nor for credit granted to candidates not qualifying directly in obtaining membership through the normal qualification/examination process.
 Credit will not be given to Fellows of these actuarial organizations who have attained their designation through mutual recognition rather than through the organization's standard credentialing process.
 Fellows by mutual recognition should pursue examination waivers based on their original credentials.